 Important: Due to the spread of Coronavirus, there have been recent changes regarding travel to and from Canada and the United States.
 For more information on this topic, please visit our pages on the latest updates on Canadian Coronavirus impact and United States Coronavirus impact on immigration.

-How Long Can a Canadian Stay in the US 2020
+How Long Can a Canadian Stay in the United States?

-How Long Can Snowbirds Be Away From Canada and Keep Their Provincial Health Insurance?
+How Long Can a Canadian Snowbird Keep Their Provincial Health Insurance?

 Traveling from Canada to the US

-The Canadian Snowbird Association (CSA) is pleased to provide this travellers’ checklist filled with handy tips on health, home and travel.
+The Canadian Snowbird Association (CSA) is pleased to provide this travelers checklist filled with handy tips on health, home, and travel.
 Canadian’s Travelers Checklist will help you be prepared to travel to the US for an extended amount of time.